 The University of North Texas Student Government Association, much like our country's branches of government, is composed of three main branches: the Executive Branch, the Legislative Branch, and the Judicial Branch.
 Together these three branches work to represent the undergraduate student body here at the University of North Texas.

-The Student Senate is a body of forty five (45) made up of representatives from each of the colleges.
-The seats are proportional to the student population of that particular college.
-The Student Senate is the legislative body of the Association.
+The Student Senate is a body of forty-five Senators made up of representatives from each of the colleges.
+The seats are allocated based on the population of each college.
+The Student Senate is the legislative body of the association.

-The Judicial Branch is made up of our Supreme Court, and the Advocate General.
-This branch deals with hearing regarding the UNT SGA Governing Documents.
-Additionally, branch handles code of conduct referrals made by members of UNT SGA against members of the House and Senate.
+The Judicial Branch is made up of our Supreme Court and the Advocate General.
+This branch works to uphold the integrity of UNT SGA’s Bylaws and Constitution.

 How to become a member: This branch is appointed by the Student Government Association President and approved by Senate.
 Applications are available around the start of the academic year.

 The Intern Program is one of the best leadership experiences available to first-year and transfer students at UNT.
 In this program, 17 diverse student leaders go through intensive leadership training, learn how to put on large-scale events on campus, and build strong relationships with one another in preparation to become part of the next generation of student leaders on our campus.
 Working extremely close with the Executive Branch and Student Senate, they aide in the development of special projects and legislation to improve UNT's campus.

 How to become a member: Intern applications are made available to first year and transfer students over the summer and the beginning of the fall semester.
 Applicants complete an application and interview process prior to be selected by the Intern Program Director and the program’s 11 mentors.